FarshidNooshi/FarshidNooshi/README.md

 ### Hey 👋🏻,

 I am a Computer Engineering student at Amirkabir University of Technology.
-I've started to search about my interests in real world and find those that fits me the most.
+I've started to search about my interests in real world and find those that fits me best.

 # Farshid Nooshi